SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Well, let's see what we have to work with," Pinkie said before taking the big bag and dumping the fabric over her bed.

 Bolts of fabric flew from the bag, landing on every corner of her bedspread.
-There were lots of colors and more than one shade of some colors.
+There were many colors and more than one shade of some colors.

 Pinkie pointed to each one as she said its color.
 "White, blue, pink, purple, light blue, green, light pink."